 Most of us want a little luxury and peace while traveling, but lack the ability to splurge on high-end hotels.
 These mid-range hotels and B&Bs are perfect for couples, families, and solo travelers in a range of styles.

-Hotel Pisa is a lovely option with beautiful rooms and little touches aimed at making your stay comfortable and happy.
+Hotel Pisa is a lovely option with beautiful rooms and little touches to make your stay comfortable and happy.
 It’s a short walk from Termini Station, as well as the Coliseum and Vittorio Emanuele square.

 Have an Italian-style breakfast in bed, sip coffee on the patio, and stroll through the garden.
 The beds are comfortable, and every room comes with a mini-bar and flat-screen TV.